ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-puzzle-help.md

 *IMPORTANT* you do not need to use the `str` or `char` API to solve this problem, other than for printing purposes.
 Work directly with slices of bytes (`[u8]`) and bytes (`u8`); and only convert those to `str` or `char` when you are about to print them.

-> Note: The plaintext string is *not* stored in `puzzle-fw` so running `strings` on it will not give you the answer.
+> Note: The plaintext secret string is *not* stored in `puzzle-fw` so running `strings` on it will not give you the answer.
 Nice try.

 ## Make sure not to flood the log buffer